bcgodfrey91/game-time-lights-out/README.md

 The goal of the puzzle is to switch all the lights off, preferably in as few button presses as possible.
 If a light is on, it must be toggled an odd number of times to be turned off.
 If a light is off, it must be toggled an even number of times (including none at all) for it to remain off.
-Several conclusion are used for the game's strategy.
-Firstly, the order in which the lights are pressed does not matter, as the result will be the same.
+Several conclusions are used for the game's strategy:
+- Firstly, the order in which the lights are pressed does not matter, as the result will be the same.
-Secondly, in a minimal solution, each light needs to be pressed no more than once, because pressing a light twice is equivalent to not pressing it at all.
+- Secondly, in a minimal solution, each light needs to be pressed no more than once, because pressing a light twice is equivalent to not pressing it at all.

 #### Play Lights Out